 Looking for a fun alphabet activity for the summer?
-This ice cream themed letter sequencing activity is perfect for preschoolers.
-Not only is it a great way for young learners to learn the alphabet, but it’s also great for working on fine motor skills!
+These letter i is for ice cream themed missing letters activity is perfect for preschoolers.
+It will help young learners to learn the alphabet, learn letter sequencing, and work fine motor skills, too!

 Why Do We Teach Alphabetical Order or Letter Sequencing?